Capital Appeal Progress

 While the progress of the latter stages of our Capital Appeal have been unseen, the building of our accessible woodland trail underway is attracting lots of attention already!

-The Woodland Trail will feature birch trees and a fully accessible pathway which meanders through sensory planting and leads to an outdoor learning area.
-It will also feature a bespoke bench and display of outdoor artworks, created by the people we support.
+Our new Woodland Trail features birch trees and a fully accessible pathway which meanders through sensory planting and leads to an outdoor learning area.
+It also features a changing display of outdoor artworks, created by the people we support.

-Together, the phases of our Capital Appeal have enabled us to ensure that our beautiful home is well preserved and maintained for future generations, is made as accessible, safe and comfortable as possible for the people we support.
-The Meath has a long history of supporting adults with epilepsy and we are extremely grateful to all those who have supported the appeal, which will enable us to continue providing a very special, safe and comfortable home for the people we support over many years to come.
+Together, the phases of our Capital Appeal have enabled us to ensure that our beautiful home is well preserved and maintained for future generations.
+Moreover, our home and site is made as accessible, safe and comfortable as possible for the people we support.
+The Meath has a long history of supporting adults with epilepsy and we are extremely grateful to all those who have supported the appeal.
+Thanks to the generosity of all those who have supported our Capital Appeal we can continue providing a very special, safe and comfortable home for the people we support over many years to come.

 Thank you for your support!